jkutner/jkutner.github.com/_posts/2015-05-19-heroku-remote-debug-java.md

 {% endhighlight %}

 Or just [use your favorite IDE](https://www.jetbrains.com/idea/help/run-debug-configuration-remote.html).
-You're favorite is IntelliJ IDEA right?
+Your favorite is IntelliJ IDEA right?

 ## Connect to your local debugger